realworldocaml/book/book/first-class-modules/README.md

 ## Example: A Query-Handling Framework

 Now let's look at first-class modules in the context of a more complete and realistic example.
-In particular, we're going to show to implement a system for responding to user-generated queries.
+In particular, we're going to implement a system for responding to user-generated queries.

 This system will use *s-expressions* for formatting queries and